crate/cratedb-guide/docs/integrate/locust/index.md

 [Locust] is an open source load testing tool.

-> Define user behaviour with Python code, and swarm your system with
+> Define user behavior with Python code, and swarm your system with
 > millions of simultaneous users.

 :::{rubric} Learn